China suspends imports from Ecuadorian company after coronavirus found on seafood packaging

-The suspension will last one week, according to the notice, which was posted online on Saturday.
+The suspension will last one week, according to the notice, which was posted online today.

 Chinese customs have said they will suspend imports from companies for a week if frozen food products tested positive for coronavirus and for a month if a supplier’s products tested positive for a third time or more.

-The pandemic has been largely controlled in China, with daily life in much of the country returning to normal, although an outbreak emerged recently in the western region of Xinjiang.
-(Reporting by Gabriel Crossley; Editing by Michael Perry)
+The pandemic has been largely controlled in China, with daily life in much of the country returning to normal, although an outbreak emerged recently in the western region of Xinjiang. — Reuters